-A quorum of shareholders is required to transact business at the Meeting.
-According to our articles of incorporation, a quorum for the transaction of business at a meeting is two individuals who are shareholders, proxyholders representing shareholders or duly authorized representatives of corporate shareholders personally present and representing Shares aggregating not less than 25% of the issued Shares carrying the right to vote at that meeting.
+A quorum of Shareholders is required to transact business at the Meeting.
+According to our articles, a quorum for the transaction of business at a meeting is two individuals who are Shareholders, proxyholders representing Shareholders or duly authorized representatives of corporate Shareholders personally present and representing Shares aggregating not less than 25% of the issued Shares carrying the right to vote at that meeting.

-In order for a resolution electing a director or appointing the auditor to pass at the Meeting, such resolution must receive votes cast "FOR" such resolution by the shareholders, in person or by proxy at the Meeting.
+Other than the Authorized Capital Resolution, all resolutions require approval by a simple majority (50% plus one vote) of the votes cast for such resolution at the Meeting by Shareholders, either present in person or by proxy.
+In order for a resolution electing a director or appointing the auditor to pass at the Meeting, such resolution must receive sufficient votes cast "FOR" such resolution by the Shareholders, in person or by proxy, at the Meeting.
+The Authorized Capital Resolution must be approved by at least 663/3% of the votes cast by Shareholders, either present in person or by proxy, at the Meeting.

 Questions about voting?

 Contact:

-Computershare Investor Services Inc.

-Attention: Stock Transfer Services

-100 University Avenue, 8 th

-Floor Toronto, Ontario M5J 2Y1
+Computershare Investor Services Inc. Attention: Stock Transfer Services 100 University Avenue, 8th Floor Toronto, Ontario M5J 2Y1 Tel: 1-800-564-6253 (toll free)

-,

-Tel: 1-800-564-6253 (toll free)